Ali Mills (character): High school relationship and breakup with Daniel

 Social class is further reinforced when Ali asks Daniel to meet her after dinner with her parents at an elite country club.
-Johnny, also at the club, tries to get her attention and is aided by Ali's parents (who prefer Johnny to Daniel).
-Ali, however, is hostile after she is coerced to dance with Johnny by her mother, and hits him in the face when he forces her to kiss him (a move he made to infuriate Daniel who was watching in the kitchen).
-She yells at Johnny, "Don't you ever do that to me again!" and storms away.
-Daniel also tries to run away but gets spaghetti spilled on himself after he accidentally crashes into the kitchen staff.
+Johnny, also at the club, tries to get her attention and is aided by Ali's parents (who snobbishly prefer Johnny to Daniel).
+However, Ali is hostile after she is made to dance with Johnny by her mother, and hits him in the face when Johnny forces a kiss on her (a move he made to infuriate Daniel who was watching in the kitchen).
+She yells at Johnny, "Don't you ever do that to me again!", and storms away.
+Daniel also attempts to run away but gets spaghetti spilled on himself after accidentally crashing into the kitchen staff.

-A few days later, equipped with a driver's license and a car from Mr. Miyagi, Daniel finds Ali at the Arcade, and they argue (as Daniel is angry over the kiss he witnessed and Ali is angry about the entire incident).
+A few days later, equipped with a driver's license and a car from Mr. Miyagi, Daniel finds Ali at the Arcade, and they argue as Daniel is angry over the kiss he witnessed and Ali is angry about the entire incident.
 Daniel accuses her of being a snob who is behaving badly because he isn't "rich with a fancy car".
-This statement infuriates Ali, as it contradicts her real nature, which she summarizes by telling him: "You know, Daniel, I didn't go out with you because of a car or where you live ...
+This statement infuriates Ali, as it contradicts her real nature, which she summarizes by telling Daniel: "You know, Daniel, I didn't go out with you because of a car or where you live ...
 I thought maybe you were different".
 She makes him understand that the discomfort with the class differences between them comes from him and not from her.
-Daniel also learns that Ali rejected Johnny's kiss, after her friend tells him that Ali punched Johnny with "her right hook- you think she sprained her wrist doing her nails?"
-Daniel apologizes, and Ali agrees to support him at the tournament against Johnny the next day.
+Daniel also learns that Ali rejected Johnny's kiss, after her friend Susan tells him that Ali punched Johnny with "her right hook- you think she sprained her wrist doing her nails?"
+Daniel apologizes, and they kiss.
+Ali agrees to support him at the tournament the next day.

 Ali arrives at the tournament with Daniel and Mr. Miyagi, and tells the officials that she needs to be at the ringside because she is Mr. Miyagi's translator.
 Since neither Daniel nor Miyagi know the actual rules of competitive karate, Ali quickly teaches Daniel what he needs to know before the competition begins.
 Daniel eventually proceeds to the finals and defeats Johnny.
-Ali rushes to hug Daniel afterward as they celebrate his victory.
+Ali rushes to hug Daniel afterward as the crowd celebrates his victory.

-They broke up six months later, however, with each character offering different reasons for the breakup.
+However, Daniel and Ali broke up six months later, with each character offering different reasons for the breakup.